-July Weather in Kraków
+Kraków Weather in July

 What to Pack

 Even if you prefer sandals for summertime weather, it's best to bring a reliable pair of walking shoes if you plan to explore the city on foot.
-Sandals or flip-flops can get caught on cobblestones and don't provide the cushion or support you'll want after a full day of sightseeing.
+Sandals or flip-flops can get caught on cobblestones and don't provide the cushion or support you'll want for a full day of sightseeing.

-July Festivals and Events in Kraków
+July Events and Things to Do in Kraków

 Kraków really comes to life in July thanks to its many summer festivals and events.
-One of the biggest celebrations is EtnoKraków Festival, a week-long event that combines two music festivals: Euroradio Folk Festival and the Crossroads Festival.
+Outdoors is the place to be during the warmest month of the year.